-Her research interests have been primarily influenced by her interactions with the underserved and underinsured Spanish-speaking community.
-Through the Houston HeartReach project, she enjoys working with established and reputable community organizations such as nationally recognized non-profits BakerRipley and LHI, which are dedicated to eliminating barriers to healthcare and promoting health and wellness.
-Since the launch of the HoustonHeart Reach study and registry, Dr. Campos has enrolled and screened over 1600 women in the program.
+Her outstanding contribution to research has been influenced by her roots and interactions with the Spanish-speaking community.
+Through the Houston HeartReach project, she works with prestigious organizations such as nationally recognized UT Health Science Center, Baylor College of Medicine, Women Heart National Hospital Alliance, ExxonMobil, FitHouston, American Heart Association, Elnita McClain Women’s Center, LHI Houston, BakerRipley, Breakthrough Houston, Girl Scouts, and Houston ISD, which are dedicated to eliminating barriers to healthcare and promoting health and wellness.
+Since the launch of the HoustonHeart Reach bilingual study and registry, Dr. Campos has enrolled and screened over 1600 women in the program.

-Dr. Campos also supports clinical education by serving as a supervisor for The Texas Heart Institute Cardiovascular Disease Fellowship at Baylor St. Luke’s Medical Center.
+Dr. Campos currently manages the Percutaneous Valve Replacement Registry, the Houston Heart Reach Registry, the Fibromuscular Dysplasia Registry associated to the North American Registry for Fibromuscular Dysplasia, collaborates with the Women’s Center Clinical Trials and supports clinical education by serving as a supervisor for The Texas Heart Institute Cardiovascular Disease Fellowship at Baylor St. Luke’s Medical Center.

 Texas Heart Institute Positions